steineggerlab/Metabuli/README.md

    --reduced-aa : 0.
 Use 20 alphabets or 1.
 Use 15 alphabets to encode amino acids.
 Give the same value used for DB creation.
    --spacing-mask : Binary patterend mask for spaced k-mer.
 The same mask must be used for DB creation and classification.
 A mask should contain at least eight '1's, and '0' means skip.

-  * --min-score and --min-sp-score for precision mode are optimized only for short reads.
+  * Values of --min-score and --min-sp-score for precision mode are optimized only for short reads.
   * We don't recommend using them for long reads.
 ```